 Where the determinant of a 3x3 matrix [[a, b, c], [d, e, f], [g, h, i]] is calculated as a(ei - fh) - b(di - fg) + c(dh - eg).
 This is the same as the expansion of the previous formulas.

 The formula has historical roots in the development of coordinate geometry and linear algebra.
-While the ancient Greeks had methods for calculating the areas of polygons, the development of coordinate geometry by René Descartes and Pierre de Fermat in the 17th century provided a new framework for representing geometric objects algebraically.
+Worth adding: while the ancient Greeks had methods for calculating the areas of polygons, the development of coordinate geometry by René Descartes and Pierre de Fermat in the 17th century provided a new framework for representing geometric objects algebraically.
 This laid the groundwork for the development of determinant-based formulas for area calculation.
 The use of determinants in geometry became more prevalent in the 19th century with the formalization of linear algebra.

 Trends and Latest Developments